Marriage and Family Therapy

 *** Students must maintain a cumulative GPA of 3.50 and have the approval of the program coordinator in order to qualify to write a thesis.

 Please note: Course substitutions to the program major are at the discretion of the program coordinator in consultation with the Registrar.
-Any course substitutions in the major may impact AAMFT certification.
+Any course substitutions in the major may impact CAMFT membership and other professional associations.
 For more information, please contact your program coordinator.

 Assistant Professor of Marriage and Family Therapy